Eustachekamala/Eustachekamala/README.md

 ### 🔄 Collaborations & Open-Source

-As a firm believer in the power of open-source, I actively contribute to the community, collaborating with like-minded developers to solve problems, improve tools, and share knowledge.
+As a firm believer in the power of open source, I actively contribute to the community, collaborating with like-minded developers to solve problems, improve tools, and share knowledge.
 I’m always excited to work on new projects, whether it’s as part of a team or contributing to existing repositories.

 ### 🌱 What I’m Learning